CMU-17-356/cmu-17-356.github.io/docs/overview.md

   individuals with practical expertise.
 - **Recitation.** TAs will lead recitation, which consists of activities designed to help you apply your knowledge practically and prepare for the homework.
-- **Homework assignments.** For the first half of the course, you will practice the skills we learn in class by working on in assigned teams on a made-up startup, "Dronuts."
-Most of this work will be structured as a series of agile-style sprints, to simulate as much as possible the real startup experience.
+  **A project.** During this course, you will develop an idea for a startup company from start to finish.
+You will work in teams to develop the startup's idea, understand its market, develop a prototype implementation, and learn to pitch the idea to recruit collaborators and raise funding.
+Most of this work will be structured as a series of Agile-style sprints, to simulate as much as possible the real startup experience.
-- **A project.** For the second half of the course, you will use your new skills to design and implement an original startup idea.
-Don’t worry if you don't have one; we'll help you to develop a new idea, or connect founders who have startup ideas to co-founders who are excited to help with them.
+- **Homework assignments.** For the first half of the course, you will practice cloud-oriented development skills that we learn in class.
+Many of these skills focus things you need to do while working as a team.

-There will be one midterm exam.
-There will be no final exam; instead, you will present your final project.
+There will be no exams.
+The final exam day will be used for final project presentations.